andli/pymkm/README.md

 ## 📈 Price calculation

-The prices for non-foils are the "trend" prices supplied by Cardmarket.
-I only look at English cards for now.
-Cardmarket does not however supply trend prices for foils, so my algorithm is this:
+The price data is supplied by the Cardmarket API.

 _NOTE: This is a rough algorithm, designed to be safe and not to sell aggressively._

-1. Filter out foils, English, not altered, not signed, minimum Good condition.
+1. Filter out English, not altered, not signed, minimum Good condition.
 1. Set price to lowest + (median - lowest / 4), rounded to closest rouding limit.
 1. Undercut price in seller's own country by the rounding limit if not contradicting 2)
 1. Never go below the rounding limit for foils